Periodontal Pocket Reduction

 How Long Will It Take to Heal?

-To schedule your appointment for periodontal pocket reduction surgery, please contact us today.
+To schedule your appointment for periodontal pocket reduction treatment using LANAP, please contact us today.
 Don’t wait until your gum disease worsens, call now to make an appointment to prevent the bacteria from spreading and be proud to share your smile once again!